McKay Centralizer Algebras: Introduction

-\subsection{Bratteli Diagrams}
+\subsection{Bratteli diagrams}

 The first few rows of the Bratteli diagrams $\mathcal{B}_{\VV}(\G)$ for finite subgroups $\G$ of $\SU_2$ are displayed here.
-The nodes label the irreducible $\G$-modules that appear in $\VV^{\otimes k}$.
+The nodes on level $k$ label the irreducible $\G$-modules that appear in $\VV^{\otimes k}$.
 The label below each node at level $k$ is the multiplicity of the corresponding $\G$-module in $\VV^{\otimes k}$, which is also the dimension of the corresponding module for $\Z_k(\G)$ with that same label.
 The right-hand column contains the sum of the squares of these dimensions and equals $\dimm\Z_k(\G)$.
 An edge between level $k$ and level $k+1$ is highlighted if it \emph{cannot} be obtained as the reflection, over level $k$, of an edge between level $k-1$ and $k$.
 The non-highlighted edges correspond to the Jones basic construction discussed in Section 1.6.
-Note that the highlighted edges produce an embedding of the representation graph $\mathcal{R}_\VV(\G)$ into the Bratteli diagram $\mathcal{B}_\VV(\G)$.
-Observe that $\C_5$ and $\C_{10}$ have isomorphic Bratteli diagrams; they each correspond to Pascal's triangle on a cylinder of ``diameter" 5: \begin{multicols}{2} $\DD_7$:
+Note that the highlighted edges produce an embedding of the representation graph $\mathcal{R}_\VV(\G)$ into the Bratteli diagram $\mathcal{B}_\VV(\G)$ in all cases except when $\G$ is a cyclic group $\C_n$ with $n$ odd, where the highlighted edges give the double of $\mathcal R_\VV(\G)$.

+Observe that $\C_5$ and $\C_{10}$ have isomorphic Bratteli diagrams; they each correspond to Pascal's triangle on a cylinder of ``diameter" 5: